opensearch-project/documentation-website/_search-plugins/search-pipelines/collapse-processor.md

 # Collapse processor

 The `collapse` response processor discards hits that have the same value for a particular field as a previous document in the result set.
-This is similar to the `collapse` parameter that can be passed in a search request, but the response processor is applied to the response after fetching from all shards.
+This is similar to passing the `collapse` parameter in a search request, but the response processor is applied to the response after fetching from all shards.
 The `collapse` response processor may be used in conjunction with the `rescore` search request parameter or may be applied after a reranking response processor.